 Who Makes Fitbits Waterproof?

 I'll tell you who makes Fitbits waterproof.
 Waterfi does.
 Waterfi is a super cool US Based company that actually buys certain models of Fitbits directly from the company, opens them up, seals the internal components and closes them back up.
-UPDATE: Fitbit Flex 2 is now the only Fitbit model sold directly by Fitbit that is Swim Proof.
-Check my Ultimate Fitbit Buyer's Guide for Where to Find Lowest Prices.

 So in answer to our original question, “Are Fitbits Waterproof?”
 My answer is only the Fitbit Flex 2 and the fitbits that are waterproofed by Waterfi.
 They currently offer fully waterproofed Fitbit Flex, Fitbit Charge HR, Fitbit Alta as well as waterproofed FuelBands.